-Trade receivable balances were significant to the Group as they represent 22.3% of the consolidated total assets.
+Trade receivable balances were significant to the Group as they represent 14.3% of the consolidated total assets.
 In addition, trade receivables impairment assessment requires significant management judgment in assessing the customers' ability to pay.
 As such, we determined that this is a key audit matter.

-We assessed the Group's processes and controls relating to the monitoring of trade receivables and considered ageing to identify collection risks.
-Our procedures included, amongst others, obtaining trade receivable confirmations and evidence of receipts from the customers subsequent to the year-end.
+We assessed the Group's processes and controls relating to the monitoring of trade receivables and considered aging to identify collection risks.
+On a sample basis, we obtained trade receivable confirmations and evidence of receipts from the customers subsequent to the year end.
 We evaluated the assumptions used by management in determining the trade receivables impairment amount through analysis of ageing of receivables and assessment of significant overdue trade receivables taking into consideration their specific profiles and risks.
 We reviewed the customers' payment history and correspondences between the Group and the customers where applicable.
-We also assessed the adequacy of the Group's disclosures on the trade receivables and the related risks such as credit risk, liquidity risk and the ageing of receivables in Notes 34(b), 34(c) and 17 to the financial statements.
+We also assessed the adequacy of the Group's disclosures on the trade receivables and the related risks such as liquidity risk, credit risk and the aging of receivables in Notes 34(b), 34(c) and 17 to the financial statements.